telerik/ajax-docs/controls/orgchart/templates/overview.md

 3. **GroupItem level (simply Template)** - for the item, with disregard of node or global (OrgChart.ItemTemplate) template.

+For more information check out the online [Templates demo](https://demos.telerik.com/aspnet-ajax/orgchart/examples/templates/defaultcs.aspx) as well as the examples below.

 Here is an example that demonstrates how the above mentioned templates can be applied:

 ````ASPNET